micmejia/bible-dump/NKJV/Isaiah/Isa 38.md

 Then Hezekiah turned his face toward the wall, and prayed to the Lord,

 ###### 3
-and said, "Remember now, O Lord, I pray, how I have walked before You in truth and with a [^a]loyal heart, and have done _what is_ good in Your sight."
+and said, "Remember now, O Lord, I pray, how I have walked before You in truth and with a loyal heart, and have done _what is_ good in Your sight."
 And Hezekiah wept bitterly.

 ###### 4
 And the word of the Lord came to Isaiah, saying,